 Nepal's education system exhibits a dual narrative of progress and challenges.
 On the one hand, primary education has shown improvements in completion rates and gender parity, while on the other, upper secondary school completion remains a challenge, with rates between 20-40% depending on regions and demographics [1][2].
-Infrastructure deficiencies, reliance on traditional teaching methods, and limited access to technology continue to hinder progress, particularly in rural areas [3].
+Infrastructure deficiencies, reliance on traditional teaching methods, and limited technological access continue to hinder progress, particularly in rural areas [3].
 Additionally, inclusivity for students with disabilities remains a pressing concern, with autistic students often excluded from schools due to inadequate resources and advocacy [4][5].
-It is prudent to note the political interference in education – the influence of political actors and entities on educational policies, governance, administration, and decision-making processes in academic institutions – in Nepal has long been a barrier to progress and quality in academic institutions.
-Political interference in academic institutions disrupts autonomy, affecting leadership quality and decision-making processes [6].
-Furthermore, the growing outmigration of students for education abroad without significant return rates highlights a critical brain drain issue, further weakening the education and employment ecosystem [7].
+It is prudent to note that political interference in education – the influence of political actors and entities on educational policies, governance, administration, and decision-making processes in academic institutions – in Nepal has long been a barrier to progress and quality in academic institutions.
+Political interference in educational institutions disrupt autonomy, affecting leadership quality and decision-making processes [6].
+Furthermore, the growing outmigration of students without significant return rates for education abroad highlights a critical brain drain issue, further weakening the education and employment ecosystem [7].

 Summary of Issues